On one photon scattering in non-relativistic qed: Introduction

-In this paper we consider the one photon scattering matrix and relate it to boundary values of the resolvent.
-The resulting expression can be viewed as a type of LSZ formula \cite{LehmannSymanzikZimmermann.1955}, where the time has been integrated out.
-The relation which we obtain, can be used to calculate expansions of the one photon scattering matrix using well established results about the ground state, resonance states, and boundary values of the resolvent \cite{BachFroehlichSigal.1998b,BachFroehlichSigal.1999,AbouSalemFaupinFrohlichSigal.2009, Sigal.2009,HaslerHerbstHuber.2008,GriesemerHasler.2009,HaslerHerbst.2011a,HaslerHerbst.2011b}.
+We define the scattering matrix as the inner product of asymptotically incoming photon states with asymptotically outgoing photon states.
+Physically, the scattering matrix describes the emission and absorption of photons by an atom or molecule.
+It can be used for example to determine the absorption spectrum, observe Bohr's frequency condition, and to detect properties of resonances.
+More specifically, we consider in this paper the one photon scattering matrix and relate it to boundary values of the resolvent.
+The resulting expression resembles a special case of a LSZ reduction formula \cite{LehmannSymanzikZimmermann.1955,BjorkenDrell.1965} obtained in \cite[(III.13)]{BachFroehlichPizzo.2007} after performing a formal time integration.
+The relation which we obtain, can be used to calculate expansions of the one photon scattering matrix using well established results about the ground state, resonance states, and boundary values of the resolvent \cite{BachFroehlichSigal.1998b,BachFroehlichSigal.1999,Sigal.2009,HaslerHerbstHuber.2008,GriesemerHasler.2009,HaslerHerbst.2011a,HaslerHerbst.2011b}.
 We note that an analogous relation has been obtained for the spin boson model, where the leading order expansion has been studied in connection with resonances \cite{BallesterosDeckertHaenle.2019,BallesterosDeckertHaenle.2020}.
-For the hydrogen atom with a spinless electron expansions of the scattering matrix have been studied in \cite{BachFroehlichPizzo.2007} using the LSZ formalism combined with iterated perturbation theory.
-In the present paper we provide a different approach, which gives an explicit relation of the scattering matrix to boundary values of the resolvent, connects resonance eigenvalues to singularities of the scattering matrix, and which allows direct application of a wide spectrum of results in the literature.
+For the hydrogen atom with a spinless electron expansions of the scattering matrix have been studied in \cite{BachFroehlichPizzo.2007} using the LSZ reduction formalism combined with iterated perturbation theory.
+In the present paper we provide a different approach, which gives an explicit relation of the scattering matrix to boundary values of the resolvent.
+Thus it can be used to relate resonance eigenvalues to singularities of the scattering matrix.

-To prove our result we make several assumptions, which have been established in the literature or can be shown using results from the literature.
+To prove our result we make several assumptions, which have been established in the literature in various situations.
 We assume the existence of a ground state, the existence of wave operators, and regularity properties of boundary values of the resolvent.
-Our proof is based on Cook's method, which we combine with an Abelian limit to integrate out the time.
 In Section \ref{modres} we introduce the model and state the main result.
 The proofs are given in Section \ref{sec:proofs}.
+In Section \ref{sec:veri} we verify the Hypotheses about boundary values of the resolvent for explicit models.